Carbon monoxide emission lines reveal an inverted atmosphere in the ultra hot Jupiter WASP-33 b consistent with an

 Temperature increase at these pressures is likely due to the absorption of short-wavelength radiation by absorbers like atomic Fe and the lack of coolants such as $\rm{H}_2\rm{O}$.
 Such hot temperatures result in the thermal dissociation of most molecules in the atmosphere including H$_2$ and H$_2$O (see Fig~\ref{fig:phoenix_mixing_ratios}).
 The abundance of CO, which exhibits the strongest molecular bond, is also reduced, but to a lesser extent compared to other potential molecular opacity sources.
-The resulting spectrum, shown in Fig~\ref{fig:phoenix_models_overview}, predicts CO emission lines with signatures of H$_2$O and other molecules muted due to thermal dissociation combined with the isothermal lower atmosphere.
+The resulting spectra, shown in Fig~\ref{fig:phoenix_models_overview}, predicts CO emission lines with signatures of H$_2$O and other molecules muted due to thermal dissociation combined with the isothermal lower atmosphere.